plewis/plewis.github.io/phylogenetics/lab-revbayes.md

 This lab will parallel the [MrBayes lab](/mrbayes/) you explored just before Spring Break.
 You will find that, compared to MrBayes, RevBayes is quite different in terms of setting up analyses.
 You will need to specify every detail explicitly in your RevBayes script, including the model, the moves (i.e. algorithms used to choose new parameter values), and the monitors (output saved to the screen or file).
 This level of detail is, albeit, a bit tedious, but the flexibility that it provides is one of RevBayes strengths.
 RevBayes is not limited to canned analyses; it is possible for you do to analyses in RevBayes using models that no one has used before!

+## Template for recording answers

+Here is the template to use for recording your answers to the :thinking: thinking questions.

+    1. Looking at the output from the print statement that shows the Q matrix, how can you tell this is a JC69 rate matrix (instead of, say, an HKY85 rate matrix)?
+    answer:

+    2. What do you think would be the effect of forgetting to specify any moves for a parameter?
+    answer:

+    3. Why did we not specify any moves or a prior for Qmatrix?
+    answer:

+    4. How many parameters are currently in your model, and how many of each type of parameter are there?
+    answer:

+    5. How many deterministic nodes are currently in your model?
+What are their names?
+    answer:

+    6. Explain the downward spikes you see in the posterior trace?
+(Note: there are actually four such spikes, but the first is difficult to see because it is right at the left edge of the plot.)
+    answer:

+    7. What would you specify for the mcmc combine option if you wanted the samples from all four runs to be blended together rather than concatenated sequentially?
+    answer:

+    8. Are the chlorophyll b taxa together in the map tree?
+    answer:

+    9. What is the posterior clade probability of the chlorophyll b clade?
+    answer:

+    10. What is the posterior probability of the chlorophyll b clade now that we've accommodated rate heterogeneity?
+    answer:

+    11. Why do we need to create a deterministic node this time rather than a constant node (note that the JC Qmatrix was a constant node)?
+    answer:

+    12. What is the posterior probability of the chlorophyll b clade under the GTR+I+G model?
+    answer:

 ## Getting started

 Login to your account on the Health Center (Xanadu) cluster, then issue